preetinder2002/Temperature_Calculator/README.md

 # Temperature_Calculator
-I developed Temperature Calculator  using HTML,CSS.
+I developed Temperature Calculator  using HTML,CSS,JS.
 Which is used to calculate Celsius into Fahrenheit.